-In the thermal ice growth model, the sea surface temperature (SST), $T{\rm w}$ , is used to limit the timestamps where the ice can thermally grow.
+In the thermal ice growth model, the sea surface temperature (SST), $T{\rm w}$, is used to limit the timestamps where the ice can thermally grow.
 Historical measurements of the SST with sufficiently high quality are scarce.
-However, recordings of the SST are available in the datasets of [DMIOCE] and [SMHIOCE] for the 'Hornbæk Havn' and 'Trubaduren Boj' respectively, see Figure 4-1.
-In addition, SST measurements from the 'Anholt Nord - Knob' lightship are available for the early winters, cf. [MADSEN] and [SPARRE].
+However, recordings of the SST are available in the datasets of [DMIOCE] for the nearby harbours of 'Hesnæs' and 'Gedser' shown in Figure 4-1.
+In addition, SST measurements from the 'Falsterborev Fyrskepp' lightship are available through [FBR] and 'Rødvig' and 'Klintholm' coastal observation stations are available from [MADSEN] and [SPARRE].
 The historical availability of the SST data is discussed in Section 4.6.

-The SST measurements from 'Hornbæk Havn' are applied to the winters of 2009/2010 and 2010/2011, whereas the SST measurements from 'Trubaduren Boj' are used for the winters of 1978/1979 and 1984/1985.
-The measurements from the 'Anholt Nord - Knob' lightship are used for the evaluation of the winters 1962/1963, 1965/1966, 1969/1970, and 1981/1982.
-Note however, that the SST data from the 'Anholt Nord - Knob' lightship in the aforementioned winters is limited due to the common practice of retracting lightships to their harbours for periods of present sea ice, applied at the time.
+The SST measurements from 'Hesnæs Havn' are applied to the winter of 2010/2011, whereas the SST measurements from 'Gedser Havn' are used for the winter of 2009/2010.
+The SST measurements recorded at 'Rødvig' are used for the evaluation of the winter of 1995/1996.
+The SST measurements recorded at the 'Klintholm' harbour are used for the evaluation of the winters 1978/1979, 1981/1982, 1984/1985, 1985/1986 and 1986/1987.
+SST measurements from the 'Falsterborev Fyrskepp' lightship are used for the early winters of 1962/1963, 1965/1966, 1969/1970, and 1971/1972.
+Note however, that the SST data from the 'Falsterborev Fyrskepp' lightship in the aforementioned winters is limited due to the common practice of retracting lightships to their harbours for periods of present sea ice, applied at the time.
 The validity of the SST measurements for use in the thermal ice growth model is examined in detail in Section 5.3.
 Here the modelled SST data from the Baltic Sea Physics Reanalysis (BSPR) product of [CMEMS] is used to assess if the various SST measurements are applicable at the site.

 Figure 4-4: Overview of the oceanographic observation stations from which datasets are extracted from [DMIOCE], [SPARRE], and [MADSEN].
-The SST has also been extracted from the Baltic Sea Physics Reanalysis model (BSPR) in [CMEMS] where the location of the extraction point is shown in the figure as well.
-All SST measurements are applied as input to the thermal ice growth model.
+The SST has also been extracted from the Baltic Sea Physics Reanalysis (BSPR) model of [CMEMS] where the location of the extraction point is shown in the figure as well.
+All SST measurements are applied in the data validation and/or as input to the thermal ice growth model.